 If you find you are experiencing any of the severe symptoms of foodborne illness, your first step is to see your doctor.
 The body’s immune system goes into action to fight off disease.
-When the fight takes on such a severity, the immune system in overdrive can cause more damage than it can heal.
+When the fight takes on such severity, the immune system in overdrive can cause more damage than it can heal.

 Without the help of medicine that can only be prescribed after proper diagnosis, the risk is remarkably high.
-Those in the high-risk category experiencing persistent symptoms, a fever or bloody stool must seek medical treatment.
+Those in the high-risk category experiencing persistent symptoms, fever or bloody stool must seek medical treatment.

 Proper Preparation Prevents Pathogenic Problems

 You can safeguard yourself and anyone who enjoys the chicken you serve by following the prescribed methods in food preparation.
 This and cooking chicken to the internal temperature of 165 degrees ensures no one gets sick from eating raw chicken.

 The first thing to be aware of is that raw chicken must be safely stored in the refrigerator.
 This includes proper wrapping and even double wrapping to prevent any raw juices from dripping out.

 Logically, you should store the raw chicken on the lowest shelf so that nothing underneath is subject to these drips.